zara-kasi/obsidian-myanimenotes/docs/mal-authentication-guide.md

 ![Steps](../assets/step-5.jpg)

-6. Click Allow and it will redirect to obsidian
+6. Click Allow and it will redirect you to Obsidian

 ![Steps](../assets/step-6.jpg)